TheFallen-Cat/TCP-Chat-Room/README.md

 PORT = 9999
 ```

-Ok, so now the client and the server are connecteed to the same network and running on the same network.
+Ok, so now the client and the server are connected to the same network and running on the same network.

 Only thing left is the demonstration!